 Excel is mainly used for creating datasheets and performing calculations without the help of a calculator.
 Business organizations can’t think to pass a single day without using Excel.
 However, for business purposes, Excel files need to be transferred from person to person.
 But it takes a lot of time if the file size is too much.
 Again, any change in the datasheet takes a long time to update.
 So it is very important to determine the cause of the large file size in an Excel workbook.
 In this article, I will show you I will show how to determine what is causing large file size in Excel.

-10 Suitable Ways to Determine What Is Causing Large Excel File Size
+How to Determine What Is Causing Large Excel File Size: 10 Ways

-In this section you will find 10 suitable ways for determining what is causing large file size in Excel.
+In this article, you will find 10 suitable ways for determining what is causing large file size in Excel.
 Let’s check them now!

 1. Check for Unnecessary Hidden Worksheet

-If you have received an Excel file from someone else or downloaded it from the net, the received /downloaded file may contain some hidden worksheet.
-To know the actual number of the working sheets, follow the steps below
+If you have received an Excel file from someone else or downloaded it from the internet, the received/downloaded file may contain some hidden worksheet.
+To know the actual number of the working sheets, follow the steps below.

-- Firstly, go to the Review tab> click Workbook Statistics.
+- Go to the Review tab > Click Workbook Statistics.